SosnoviyBor/ShelfControl/README.md

 [TODO]

+## Requirements

+You need to play on one of the supported languages:

+- English

+If you want to add support for other languages, you need to translate only the `ShelfControl_cells` part of localization (which is just a couple lines long - messages are completely optional for the core functionality).

 ## Compatibility

 Books with scripts attached to them are ignored by default, so it shouldn't conflict with any mwscripts.
+Though, it's toggleable if you feel particularly risky.

 Might conflict with other lua mods that alter owned book activation (similar to this mod).
 Though I haven't encountered any yet.

 Confirmed to be compatible:

-- [OpenMW Animated Pickup and Shop Around](https://www.nexusmods.com/morrowind/mods/54585) by **taitechnic** - Doesn't affect books
+- [OpenMW Animated Pickup and Shop Around](https://www.nexusmods.com/morrowind/mods/54585) by **taitechnic** - Doesn't affect books at all
 - [Book Pickup](https://www.nexusmods.com/morrowind/mods/46625) by **NullCascade and Zackhasacat** - Alters only unowned books

 ## Known Issues

 Since you can no longer open buyable books, to steal them you'll need to do it with open inventory using the cursor.
-Might be adressed in the future.
+And due to current limitations of Lua API this cannot be changed yet.

 ## Other Mods to Enhance Your Reading Experience